geokyr/diploma-thesis/README.md

 ## Contributions
 This diploma thesis includes contributions by **Georgios Angelis** and **Serafeim Tzelepis**.

-The platform’s conceptualization was a joint effort.
+The platform's conceptualization was a joint effort.
 The Fuel Consumption model was implemented by Georgios Angelis, while the Number of Stops model was implemented by Serafeim Tzelepis.
-Parts of the platform are also based on their work, including the Drift service (Serafeim Tzelepis) and the Summarizer service (Georgios Angelis).
+Parts of the platform are also based on their work, including the Drift service (Serafeim Tzelepis) and the Summarizer service (Georgios Angelis).****

 ## Repository Structure
 - `appdata/` - Application data, models, logs and other artifacts for the platform